Electrical and Computer Engineering

 ECE 429.
 Computer Communications Lab.
 2 credits, 4 contact hours (0;4;0).

 Prerequisite: ECE 422.
 Experiments with different protocols and standards used in the TCP/IP computer communications, including Ethernet/802.3 standard, Address Resolution Protocol (ARP), Internet Protocol (IP), Transport Control Protocol (TCP), User Datagram Protocol (UDP), and others.
 Exercises with network measurements and virtualization tools, and configurations of some commercial routers are included.

 ECE 431.
 Introduction to Feedback Control Systems.
 3 credits, 3 contact hours (3;0;0).

-Prerequisite: ECE 333.
+Prerequisites: ECE 333, or ECE 232 and MATH 337.
 Concept of feedback control.
 Typical feedback control systems.
 System dynamics by Laplace transform and state space methods.
 Stability definition and assessment: Routh-Hurwitx criteria.
 Graphical stability methods: Root locus, Nyquist and Bode plots.
 Performance evaluation and simulation.
 Matlab/Simulink used extensively.
 A good background in Laplace transform and linear (matrix) algebra highly desirable.